anstettl/GettingAndCleaningData/Code Book.md

 -	subject	: Each row identifies the subject who performed the activity
 -	activity	: Activity Labels
--	tBodyAcc-mean-X	: Mean body acceleration in time in X direction
+-	tBodyAcc-mean-X	: Mean body acceleration in time domaine in X direction
--	tBodyAcc-mean-Y	: Mean body acceleration in time in Y direction
+-	tBodyAcc-mean-Y	: Mean body acceleration in time domaine in Y direction
--	tBodyAcc-mean-Z	: Mean body acceleration in time in Z direction
+-	tBodyAcc-mean-Z	: Mean body acceleration in time domaine in Z direction
--	tGravityAcc-mean-X	: Mean gravity acceleration in time  in X direction
+-	tGravityAcc-mean-X	: Mean gravity acceleration in time domaine in X direction
--	tGravityAcc-mean-Y	: Mean gravity acceleration in time in Y direction
+-	tGravityAcc-mean-Y	: Mean gravity acceleration in time domaine in Y direction
--	tGravityAcc-mean-Z	: Mean gravity acceleration in time in Z direction
+-	tGravityAcc-mean-Z	: Mean gravity acceleration in time domaine in Z direction
--	tBodyAccJerk-mean-X	: Mean jerk signal in time in X direction from body acceleration
+-	tBodyAccJerk-mean-X	: Mean jerk signal in time domaine in X direction from body acceleration
--	tBodyAccJerk-mean-Y	: Mean jerk signal in time in Y direction body acceleration
+-	tBodyAccJerk-mean-Y	: Mean jerk signal in time in domaine Y direction body acceleration
--	tBodyAccJerk-mean-Z	: Mean jerk signal in time in Z direction body acceleration
+-	tBodyAccJerk-mean-Z	: Mean jerk signal in time in domaine in Z direction body acceleration
--	tBodyGyro-mean-X	: Mean body angulare velocity in X direction
+-	tBodyGyro-mean-X	: Mean body angulare velocity in X direction in time in domaine
--	tBodyGyro-mean-Y	: Mean body angulare velocity in Y direction
+-	tBodyGyro-mean-Y	: Mean body angulare velocity in Y direction in time in domaine
--	tBodyGyro-mean-Z	: Mean body angulare velocity in Z direction
+-	tBodyGyro-mean-Z	: Mean body angulare velocity in Z direction in time in domaine
--	tBodyGyroJerk-mean-X	: Mean jerk signal in time in X direction from angular velocity
+-	tBodyGyroJerk-mean-X	: Mean jerk signal in time in domaine in X direction from angular velocity
--	tBodyGyroJerk-mean-Y	: Mean jerk signal in time in Y direction from angular velocity
+-	tBodyGyroJerk-mean-Y	: Mean jerk signal in time in domaine in Y direction from angular velocity
--	tBodyGyroJerk-mean-Z	: Mean jerk signal in time in Z direction from angular velocity
+-	tBodyGyroJerk-mean-Z	: Mean jerk signal in time in domaine in Z direction from angular velocity
--	tBodyAccMag-mean	: Mean magnitude of body acceleration in time
+-	tBodyAccMag-mean	: Mean magnitude of body acceleration in time domaine
--	tGravityAccMag-mean	: Mean magnitude of gravity acceleration in time
+-	tGravityAccMag-mean	: Mean magnitude of gravity acceleration in time domaine
--	tBodyAccJerkMag-mean	: Mean magnitude of jerk signal in time from body acceleration
+-	tBodyAccJerkMag-mean	: Mean magnitude of jerk signal in time in domaine from body acceleration
--	tBodyGyroMag-mean	: Mean magnitude of body angulare velocity
+-	tBodyGyroMag-mean	: Mean magnitude of body angulare velocity in time in domaine
--	tBodyGyroJerkMag-mean	: Mean magnitude of jerk signal in time from angular velocity
+-	tBodyGyroJerkMag-mean	: Mean magnitude of jerk signal in time domaine from angular velocity
 -	fBodyAcc-mean-X	: Mean  body acceleration in time (fast fournier transformation) in X direction
 -	fBodyAcc-mean-Y	: Mean body acceleration in time (fast fournier transformation) in Y direction
 -	fBodyAcc-mean-Z	: Mean body acceleration in time (fast fournier transformation) in Z direction